jhenzely/owrf/README.md

 Do it fast, on-the-fly, seamless, without reboot.

 ### Script optimization
-Focus on minimizing script size and speed
+Focus on minimizing script size and complexity.
+But do not apply "KISS" principle !!
+It must be simple, but not stupid !!

 ### Avoid writing to NOR Flash
 Focus on pre-longing lifespan, do not uci commit